trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Returns

-`Promise<{accessList: AccessList, gasUsed: bigint}>` : An array of addresses and storage keys used by the transaction, plus an estimate of the gas consumed by running the transaction _with_ the generated access list included.
+`Promise<{accessList: AccessList, gasUsed: bigint}>` : An array of addresses and storage keys used by the transaction, together with the input transaction's `accessList`, if supplied, plus an estimate of the gas consumed by running the transaction _with_ the generated access list included.

 ---